fabiogoro/fabiogoro.github.io/research/index.md

 title: About Fabio Gorodscy // Github Page
 ---

-# Strategies for Matching Hummed Queries Melodies
+# Strategies for Matching Hummed Query Melodies

 <html>
 <p>Strategies for matching extracted melodies from hummed song recordings with its handwritten counterpart are methodically reviewed and presented in a intuitive perspective.